ArchangelZeero/linter-gcc-portuguese/README.md

 _For instructions on using this with Windows Subsystem for Linux (WSL), checkout the [Wiki](https://github.com/tvincent056/linter-gcc2/wiki)._

 ## Important info for Mac OSX users!
 If you have XCode installed on OSX, the `gcc/g++` commands will both link to `clang`.
-This can cause issues with the `-fmax-errors` option used by linter-gcc2, which isn't recognised by clang.
+This can cause issues with the `-fmax-errors` option used by linter-gcc-portuguese, which isn't recognised by clang.
 To properly install GCC, you need to install it with Homebrew (instructions [here](https://github.com/hebaishi/linter-gcc/issues/62)).
 You will likely also need to add the flag `-fsyntax-only` to your C Flags or C++ Flags.

 ## Linter in action!

 ![linter-gcc screenshot](https://raw.githubusercontent.com/hebaishi/images/master/lintergcc_onthefly.gif)

 ## Using CMake compile settings
-linter-gcc2 can take compile settings from CMake.
+linter-gcc-portuguese can take compile settings from CMake.
 For example:

 ```bash
 git clone https://github.com/hebaishi/gtf2tab